ninech/academy/02-kubernetes/exercise2.md

 # 8

 If you finish ahead of time, you can do this optional exercise.
-This is a similiar exercise to # 3.
+This is a similliar exercise to # 3.
 If you have your own containers ready, you can also try to get your own app to run on the cluster instead of this exercise.

 Check out this [file](templates/2/8.yaml) `templates/2/8.yaml`.